yeseniaSG21/API-Employee-Directory/README.md

 A JSON object will be requested from the API and parsed the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
 Clicking the employee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address.

 Frameworks, libraries or plugins were not permitted, only plain JavaScript.

+The mockups folder will demonstrate examples on how the directory and modal window will look.